Best AI Solutions for Portfolio Monitoring in 2026

 How to Evaluate Portfolio Monitoring Solutions

 Most demos look impressive.
 The real test is whether the tool works with your actual data, your actual team, and your actual workflow.
-Here are the six questions that separate useful tools from expensive shelf-ware.
+Here are six questions that separate useful tools from expensive shelf-ware.

 1. Does it pull data automatically or require manual input?

 If your team is still exporting CSVs from QuickBooks and uploading them into a dashboard, you have not solved the monitoring problem.
 You have moved it.
 The best systems connect directly to portfolio company data sources (accounting systems, CRMs, HRIS) and pull data on a schedule.
-No human should touch the data pipeline.
+No human should ever touch the data pipeline.

 2. Can it handle different portfolio company formats?